Istria: Habsburg Monarchy (1797–1805)

-Napoleonic Era (1805–1814)
+Napoleonic era (1805–1814)

 The French victory of 1809 compelled Austria to cede a portion of its South Slav lands to France.
-Napoleon combined Istira, Carniola, western Carinthia, Gorica (Gorizia), Trieste. and parts of Croatia, Dalmatia, and Dubrovnik to form the Illyrian Provinces.
+Napoleon combined Istria, Carniola, western Carinthia, Gorica (Gorizia), Trieste and parts of Croatia, Dalmatia, and Dubrovnik to form the Illyrian Provinces.
 The Code Napoléon was introduced, and roads and schools were constructed.
 Local citizens were given administrative posts, and native languages were used to conduct official business.
 This sparked the Illyrian Movement for the cultural and linguistic unification of South Slavic lands.
+From the Middle Ages to the 19th century, Italian and Slavic communities in Istria had lived peacefully side by side because they did not know the national identification, given that they generically defined themselves as "Istrians" of "Romance" or "Slavic" culture.

 Austrian Empire (1814–1918)

 After this seven-year period, the Austrian Empire regained Istria, which became part of the constituent Kingdom of Illyria.
 This kingdom was broken up in 1849, after which Istria formed part of Austrian Littoral, also known as the "Küstenland", which also included the city of Trieste and the Princely County of Gorizia and Gradisca until 1918.
 At that time the borders of Istria included part of what is now Italian Venezia-Giulia and parts of modern-day Slovenia and Croatia, but not the city of Trieste.

 Many Istrian Italians looked with sympathy towards the Risorgimento movement that fought for the unification of Italy.
 However, after the Third Italian War of Independence (1866), when the Veneto and Friuli regions were ceded by the Austrians to the newly formed Kingdom Italy, Istria remained part of the Austro-Hungarian Empire, together with other Italian-speaking areas on the eastern Adriatic.
 This triggered the gradual rise of Italian irredentism among many Italians in Istria, who demanded the unification of Istria with Italy.
 The Italians in Istria supported the Italian Risorgimento: as a consequence, the Austrians saw the Italians as enemies and favored the Slav communities of Istria, fostering the nascent nationalism of Slovenes and Croats.

 During the meeting of the Council of Ministers of 12 November 1866, Emperor Franz Joseph I of Austria outlined a wide-ranging project aimed at the Germanization or Slavization of the areas of the empire with an Italian presence:

-There are some claims, Istrian Italians were more than 50% of the total population for centuries, while making up about a third of the population in 1900.
-With its strategic position at the southern tip of the peninsula and good harbor Pula was the primary base of the Austrian Navy.